BULL SHOALS LAKE LAND

 This spot would work well for a retirement home or second home, but mobile homes are not allowed here.

-49 ACRES OVERLOOKING BULL SHOALS LAKE
+49 ACRES ADJOINING THE GOVERNMENT TAKE LINE ON BULL SHOALS LAKE

 The setting here is very country, with no other homes in sight, the lake boundary is one of your adjoining neighbors, and the woods are lovely, dark and deep.